wangwiza/asset-plus-cms/README.md

-# :hotel::heavy_plus_sign: ECSE223 AssetPlus Project: Team N
+# :hotel::heavy_plus_sign: ECSE223 AssetPlus Project: Team 8

-_(Edit this file as needed, then remove this sentence)._

 ## Project Overview

-_Provide a one-sentence overview of your project here._
+AssetPlus is intended to be used by hotel staff to effectively manage hotel assets such as furniture and appliances in rooms and hallways of a hotel as well as maintenance tasks.

 For more information about the AssetPlus application, please consult the [wiki](../../wiki).